nodeicode/remix-landing/PUSH_SETUP.md

 - cron-job.org

-was setup to trigger api endpoint at 10:05 am every day.
+was setup to trigger api endpoint 10am to 4pm every hour every weekday.
 (3rd party service was chosen since vercel cron cannot guarentee if cron job is executed at 10:05 rather a loose range 10:05 to 11:04)

 ## How It Works